Why is nonprofit advertising important?

 It may seem like nonprofits split their ad spending in this way because it worked for them.
 However, you shouldn’t be following in the same footsteps because you never know what would work better for you.
 Instead, you should:

 - Split the ad spend equally among display, social media, search, and video ads to start.

 - Gradually increase the budget on the channels that are working better.
 But don’t eliminate the others.
 Continue using them for retargeting to reinforce your message.

 Tip #3: Put more effort into impression-based advertising

 In digital ads, there is always an added cost of clicks that don’t result in anything.
 Generally, this increases your ad spend and reduces the return.
 In 2019:

 - Return on ad spend (return per dollar spent in advertising) was $3.59 for search ads, $0.74 for display, $0.70 for social media, and $0.53 for video ads.
 Apart from search ads, other channels mostly ended up costing more.

 - View-through revenue accounted for 43% of all digital ads giving.
-This indicates how good a job impressions can do on their own.
+This indicates what a good job impressions can do on their own.

 What should you do?

 While it would be unwise to eliminate cost-per-click ads, making the full use of the impressions you’re getting to reduce the number of irrelevant clicks is something you should think about.
 What you can do is: